apostrophecms/apostrophe-documentation/modules/apostrophe-jobs/index.md

 *Options*

-`options.label` should be passed as an object with a `title` property, to title the progress modal.
+`options.labels` should be passed as an object with a `title` property, to title the progress modal.
 A default is provided but it is not very informative.